 More information about safeguarding training is set out in our child protection and safeguarding policy.

 12. Monitoring arrangements

 The DSL logs behaviour and safeguarding issues related to online safety.
-An incident report log can be found in appendix 4.
+These are saved on our CPOMS system.

-This policy will be reviewed Biennially by the ICT Leader.
+This policy will be reviewed annually.
 At every review, the policy will be shared with the governing board.